Ohtuproju2021syksy/Discord-Bot-better/documentation/commands/hide.md

 - :heavy_check_mark: This command has cooldown (course specific).
 - :x: All members can use this command.

-Note: Hidden course can be joined only with invitation.
+Note: User can join a hidden course by invitation only.